carlos-brito-pacheco/my-regex/README.md

 emulating the automata.

 One will find that the code has been abstracted in such a way that it will be easy to understand.
 Albeit, there is still much to do.
+In particular, I have to profile the code.

 # Basic usage
 ````cpp